H1roProtag/H1roBytes/content/Walkthroughs/Red Team Fundamentals/_index.en.md

 - Tests the defensive (blue) team's capabilities at detecting and responding to a real attack(er).
 - The key is to remain undetected and not perform any "loud" testing.
 - TTP simulation.
 - Can run in several ways.
-Rull engagement, assumed breach, and a table top exercise.
+Full engagement, assumed breach, and a table top exercise.

 > The goals of a red team engagement will often be referred to as flags or...